pollinations/Gnawave/index.md

 - **Essence**: Fusion of **Moroccan Gnawa music** and **AI technology** for cultural preservation and innovation.
 - **Goal**: To preserve Gnawa music and explore AI's potential in understanding complex musical traditions.
-- **Collaboration**: Between Moroccan and German experts, spanning geographical and disciplinary boundaries..
+- **Collaboration**: Between Moroccan and German experts, spanning geographical and disciplinary boundaries.
+The project kicks off with a residency starting on **_Thu, Jun 13, 2024_**, leading up to the Essaouira Festival.

 ## **Table of Contents** 📚